deanturpin/superdean.com/README.md

 - Bergeon 30080 Screwdriver with Blades (red 1.2mm)
 - Bergeon 30080 Screwdriver with Blades (pink 1.6mm)
 - Dial protector -- or use the traditional "ripped baggy" (or both)
 - Hand Levers, 3.0mm Tips (Bergeon 5431) -- £40... buying these hurt!
-I've also
+I also
   got some cheap ones from eBay for a 10th of the price
 - Hand Pusher, Red Ø0.80 - Grey Ø1.50mm (Bergeon 7404-2) -- haven't needed any
   other size so far but fitting hands is still a little hit-and-miss for me
 - Crown pinion remover -- can be very expensive for such a niche tool;
-  alternatively do it carefully in a bag with tweezers (I found some blunt brass ones that work, pull upwards to avoid bending anything)
+  alternatively do it carefully in a bag with tweezers (I found some blunt end brass ones that work, pull upwards to avoid bending anything)
-- Plastic pointy stick / peg wood -- Starbucks call them "coffee stirrers" but they look like peg wood to me
+- Plastic pointy stick/peg wood -- Starbucks call them "coffee stirrers" but they look like peg wood to me
 - Barrel press -- eBay £5, if it's good enough for Marshall...
 - Crystal press -- eBay £15.99, screw down seems a bit more controlled; I also